-Indicators or ‘signs’ help friends and family sport that they might be in danger.
-Sexual exploitation is difficult to detect as many signs can just be regular behaviour, and will often be far subtler than this scene.
+Indicators or ‘signs’ help friends and family spot that they might be in danger.
+Exploitation, sexual or criminal, is difficult to detect as many signs can just be regular behaviour, and will often be far subtler than the scenes below.

-Speak to a trusted adult if you are worried someone and have noticed a change in behaviour relating to signs of sexual exploitation.
+Speak to a trusted adult if you are worried someone and have noticed a change in behaviour relating to signs of sexual or criminal exploitation.